-Their debut single "Lovers In The Night" was released in 2014 and followed up with "Low Life" in 2016.
-Both tracks are taken from their long awaited debut album "The Beast From The Sea".
-Produced by Jason Boshoff (David Gray, Basement Jaxx, Lisa Hannigan) in various locations around Sark, it is scheduled for release in 2018.
+Their debut single "Lovers In The Night" was released in 2014 and was followed up with "Low Life" in 2016 and "Train Wreck" in 2018.
+All three singles were from their long awaited debut album "The Beast From The Sea", released in 2018.
+Produced by Jason Boshoff (David Gray, Basement Jaxx, Lisa Hannigan), the album was recorded in various locations around the Isle of Sark.

 After early interest from BBC Introducing, The Recks took Jersey and the Bailiwick of Guernsey by storm, earning them rave reviews for their performance at Jersey Live 2012 and again in 2013.

 With such an explosive first year under their belts, The Recks (now under the management of Stoked Music) went on to conquer a wider audience with two UK tours (2013/2014), performances at Isle of Wight Festival (2014/2015), Boomtown Fair (2014/2015), Boardmasters (2013), Mardi Zicos (2013) and support slots on the tours of Babyhead and Yes Sir Boss (2014).

 Despite a line-up change following a hiatus in 2015/2016, the distinctive Recks 'sound' remains as infectious as ever, with new songs continuing to evolve and shape the future direction of the band.